Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Hamiltonian reconstruction from eigenstates measurements

-Now we look at a quantum chain with $3$ qubits, as illustrated in FIG. 2(a).
-We choose $2$-local operators $A_1$ and $A_2$ randomly.
-That is, $A_1$ and $A_2$ act nontrivially only on two neighboring qubits (the $i$-th qubit and the $(i+1)$-th qubit, for $i=1,2$).
-Again we choose $H = \cos\theta A_{1} + \sin \theta A_{2}$.
-We calculate different eigenstates $|\psi_{k} \rangle$ of such $H$s and plot their expectations on $A_1$ and $A_2$ in FIG. 1(b).
-Here $k=0,1,2,3$ correspond to the ground, the first, the second and the third excited state, respectively.
-In FIG. 1(d), we plot the energy of $H$ with respect to the eigenstates $|\psi_{k} \rangle$ as a function of $\theta$, for $k=0,\ldots,7$.
+We calculate different eigenstates $|\psi_{n} \rangle$ of such $H$ and plot their expectations on $A_1$ and $A_2$ in FIG.~\ref{fig:1}(b).
+Here $n=0,1,2,3$ correspond to the ground, the first, the second and the third excited state, respectively.
+In FIG.~\ref{fig:1}(d), we plot the energy of $H$ with respect to the eigenstates $|\psi_{n} \rangle$ as a function of $\theta$, for $n=0,\ldots,7$.

-In FIG. 1(b), there are several ``bridges'' between two paired trajectories, where two eigenstates exchange the expectation values.
-In FIG. 1(d), there are many level crossings between paired energy levels ($\theta = 0, \frac{1}{2} \pi, \pi, \frac{3}{2} \pi, 2 \pi $), which correspond to the ``bridges''.
-These crossings do not exist for nonlocal energy levels (FIG. 1(c)).
+In FIG.~\ref{fig:1}(b), there are several ``bridges'' between two paired trajectories, where two eigenstates exchange the expectation values.
+In FIG.~\ref{fig:1} (d), there are many level crossings between paired energy levels ($\theta = 0, \frac{1}{2} \pi, \pi, \frac{3}{2} \pi, 2 \pi $), which correspond to the ``bridges''.
+These crossings do not exist for nonlocal energy levels (FIG.~\ref{fig:1}(c)).

 By comparison, we observe that recovering local Hamiltonians is more difficult because the solution changes rapidly.
 This is clear since we cannot use the ``nonlocal" information to distinguish local operators.
 In addition, when one qubit is isolated from neighboring qubits, the local Hamiltonian on it is the identity, hence all eigenstates of the system are degenerate.